Energy in Greece: Oil and gas

-View of a wind farm, Panachaiko mountain.

 Greece has 10 million barrels of proved oil reserves as of 1 January 2011.
 Hellenic Petroleum is the country's largest oil company, followed by Motor Oil Hellas.
 Greece's oil production stands at 7,946 barrels per day (bbl/d), ranked 90th, while it exports 1,863 bbl/d (57th) and imports 496,600 bbl/d (25th).

 In 2011 the Greek government approved the start of oil exploration and drilling in three locations within Greece, with an estimated output of 250 to 300 million barrels over the next 15 to 20 years.
 The estimated output in Euros of the three deposits is €25 billion over a 15-year period, of which €13–€14 billion will enter state coffers.
 Greece's dispute with Turkey over the Aegean poses substantial obstacles to oil exploration in the Aegean Sea.

 In addition to the above, Greece is also to start oil and gas exploration in other locations in the Ionian Sea as well as the Libyan Sea, within the Greek exclusive economic zone, south of Crete.
 The Ministry of the Environment, Energy and Climate Change announced that there was interest from various countries (including Norway and the United States) in exploration, and the first results regarding the amount of oil and gas in these locations are expected in the summer of 2012.

 Gas pipelines include the Gas Interconnector Greece–Bulgaria and the Turkey–Greece pipeline which is a 296 km long natural gas pipeline, which connects Turkish and Greek gas grids completed in 2007.

+On 15 April 2026, it was reported that for the first time in 40 years Greece will conduct an exploratory drilling.
+The contract signed between ExxonMobil, Energean, and HELLENiQ Energy, and Greece’s Ministry of Environment and Energy, for drilling in Block 2 in the north-western Ionian Sea.